kushiluv/Segmentation_research/README.md

 # Segmentation_research
-Refer to the report for the explanation of the entire project.
+Refer to the report for the explanation of the entire project and the segmentation.ipynb file for the code.

 Sample output from detectron 2 of SegPC 21 dataset.
 (Further results are explained in the chapter 5 of the report)